 Related article: Food and Beverage Registration in Indonesia

 A local company, a local agent or a distributor are the one that can register food products.
 In case you do not have your own company or you have not selected any importer yet, you should consider following options.

 A foreign-owned company, also known as PT PMA, allow foreign ownership up to 100%.
 However, the percentage changes depending on individual conditions, e.g. sector in which a company is running its business.

 Foreigners can fully own PT PMA for importing and exporting goods.
 However, a company still cannot distribute its products, which means, your company would need to assign its distributor.

 The foreign ownership reduce to 67% if your business plan covers a distribution of food products.
 Therefore, you must have a local partner.

-A local or a nominee company, also known as PT, is another kind of company that can register food products.
+A local or a special purpose vehicle, also known as PT, is another kind of company that can register food products.
 If a local PT has even only 1% of foreign shareholders, Indonesian law considers it a foreign company.

 Therefore, an Indonesian individual or a legal entity is the one who can register PT.
-Please note that we strongly recommend using a trustworthy local corporate nominee such as Cekindo to sign a nominee agreement with.
+Please note that we strongly recommend using a trustworthy local corporate vehicle such as Cekindo to sign a special purpose agreement with.
 This agreement will eliminate many potential risks which might occur in case you use the service of individuals.

 As in every case, individual conditions to a registration of a food or beverage product apply.
 Generally, a company needs to submit eight documents for a registration by BPOM.